 A click is when a visitor clicks on one of your links.
 For example, if a visitor on your Linktree clicks on 3 different links, your click count total would be three, but you can see exactly which links they are clicking in the dropdown Analytics on each link.

 Did you know?

 On average, each visitor to a Linktree clicks 1.8 links - almost double the amount of engagement you get with a single link in bio.

 The chart at the very top of the Links tab in your Linktree admin shows your Lifetime Linktree Views.
-If you're a PRO user, it also shows your Lifetime Clicks along with views and clicks per day, for the past 7 days or the past 28 days.
+If you're a PRO user, it also shows your Lifetime Clicks along with views and clicks per day, for up to 90 days.

 How you can use your Analytics insights

 Keep track of your Views and Clicks and you'll be able to work out which calls-to-action are getting your audience onto your Linktree page, and which links they're engaging with when they get there.

 Try moving less popular links further up your Linktree, or deleting them if they don't perform.
 Test out different copy on your buttons and see how that changes the View count.
 Before long, you'll become accustomed to making content decisions based off how your links perform.

 Want some help writing engaging link copy?
 Read this article from our blog.

 With PRO, you get an extra layer of insight into how your Linktree is performing.
 You'll find your Analytics at the top of the Links tab in Admin.
 The first view shows you the total lifetime Clicks, Views and Click Through Rate % ('CTR').